Moelf/JLFzf.jl/README.md

 # JLFzf

-To use Fzf if REPL, you don't have to use this pacakge if you're already a user of [OhMyREPL.jl](https://github.com/KristofferC/OhMyREPL.jl).
+To use Fzf in Julia REPL, you don't have to use this pacakge if you're already a user of [OhMyREPL.jl](https://github.com/KristofferC/OhMyREPL.jl).
 Keep reading if you want to use Fzf for your own package or don't want to use `OhMyREPL` but still want Fzf search.

 # Example
 ```julia